PoC-dev/asterisk-translate-clid/README.md

 calltransd.c       CALLTRANSD   C
 clidtrnsdf.dds     CLIDTRNSDF   DSPF
 clidtrnspg.rple    CLIDTRNSPG   RPGLE
+Makefile           MAKEFILE     TXT
 ```

 Upload these files with any FTP client **in ASCII mode** into
 ASTSUPPORT/SOURCES.
 Then set their file type with WRKMBRPDM in the 5250 session
 as shown above.
 Now you can just type 14 beneath the objects to create them.

+The provided Makefile is based on some assumptions:
+- You installed TMKMAKE according to the instructions in
+  QUSRTOOL/QATTINFO.TMKINFO.
+If that library is not found, you need to install
+  the "example programs" available on your install media.
+- The initial, empty PF must be manually created
+- There must be a SRC PF called BLDTMSTMPS.
+This is required to track time stamps
+  of changing files, such as PFs and LFs.

 **Note!** You need to create the physical files first, because they are
 referenced in the programs.
 When the objects don't exist and you try to compile